fivetran/dbt_klaviyo_source/README.md

 ```

 ### Passthrough Columns

 Additionally, this package includes all source columns defined in the macros folder.
 We highly recommend including custom fields in this package as models now only bring in the standard fields for the `EVENT` and `PERSON` tables.
-You can add more columns using our pass-through column variables.
-These variables allow for the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
-Datatype casting is configured via a sql snippet within the `transform_sql` key.
-You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
-Use the below format for declaring the respective pass-through variables.
+You can add more columns using our passthrough column variables.
+These variables allow the passthrough fields to be aliased (`alias`) and casted (`transform_sql`) if desired, although it is not required.
+Datatype casting is configured via a SQL snippet within the `transform_sql` key.
+You may add the desired sql while omitting the `as field_name` at the end, and your custom passtrhough fields will be casted accordingly.
+Use the following format for declaring the respective passthrough variables:

 ```yml
 # dbt_project.yml